Generalised Bayesian Inference for Discrete Intractable Likelihood: Methodology

 In contrast to \Cref{asmp:minimiser}, it is easier to verify \Cref{asmp:derivative}, as illustrated in \Cref{ex:exp_asmp}.
 It considers the exponential family, a large class of models which encompasses the models in our experiments in \Cref{sec: experiment}.
 For example, any model on a space $\X$ of finite cardinality is an exponential family model \cite[Ch.~2.2.2]{Amari2016}. \begin{example}[Exponential Family] Consider an exponential family model $p_\theta(\bm{x}) \propto \exp( \eta(\theta) \cdot T(\bm{x}) + b(\bm{x}) )$, where $\eta: \Theta \to \R^k$, $T: \X \to \R^k$ and $b: \X \to \R$ for some $k \in \N$.
 For this model, we have $r_{j-}(\bm{x}, \theta) = \exp( \eta(\theta) \cdot ( T(\bm{x}^{j-}) - T(\bm{x}) ) + b(\bm{x}^{j-}) - b(\bm{x}) )$. \Cref{asmp:derivative} is satisfied if, for $j = 1, \dots, d$, (i) $\| \eta(\theta) \|$ and $\| \nabla_{\theta}^{s} \eta(\theta) \|$ for $s = 1, 2, 3$ are bounded over $\theta \in U$, (ii) $\| T(\bm{x}^{j-}) - T(\bm{x}) \|$ is bounded over $\bm{x} \in \X$, and (iii) $\E_{X \sim p}[ \exp( b(X^{j-}) - b(X) )^2 ] < \infty$.
 The requirements (ii) and (iii) are immediate if $\X$ is a finite set. \end{example}

 The calculations that accompany \Cref{ex:exp_asmp} are provided in \Cref{apx:example}.
-The following theorem establishes that both consistency and a Bernstein--von Mises theorem hold.
+The following theorem establishes that both consistency and asymptotic normality hold.
 The former implies that our generalised posterior concentrates around the population minimiser $\theta_*$ with probability 1 when $n \to \infty$.
 The latter establishes that our generalised posterior is normal around $\theta_*$ in the same asymptotic limit.

 \begin{theorem} Suppose Assumptions \ref{asmp:minimiser} and \ref{asmp:derivative} hold.
 Assume that the prior $\pi$ is positive and continuous at $\theta_*$.
 Let $B_\epsilon(\theta_*) := \{ \theta \in \Theta \mid \| \theta - \theta_* \|_2 < \epsilon \}$.
 Then for any $\epsilon > 0$,